gofiber/contrib/monitor/README.md

 | FontURL    | `string`                  | FontURL for specilt font resource path or URL. also you can use relative path.       | `https://fonts.googleapis.com/css2?family=Roboto:wght@400;900&display=swap` |
 | ChartJsURL | `string`                  | ChartJsURL for specilt chartjs library, path or URL, also you can use relative path. | `https://cdn.jsdelivr.net/npm/chart.js@2.9/dist/Chart.bundle.min.js`        |

-> Because jsdelivr lost their ICP license, so chinese users maybe use other CDNs to load ChartJs library.

 ### Example

 ```go